13 Oct The Vacation Spots for Diehard Sports Fans

 Boxing fans may want to consider a trip to the International Boxing Hall of Fame in Canastota, NY.
-Their mission, as stated on the Hall of Fame’s web site, is “to honor and preserve boxing’s rich heritage, chronical the achievements of those who excelled, and provide an educational experience for our many visitors.”
+Their mission, as stated on the Hall of Fame’s web site, is “to honor and preserve boxing’s rich heritage, chronicle the achievements of those who excelled, and provide an educational experience for our many visitors.”

 Canastota was selected as the home of the Boxing Hall of Fame because two of its native sons, Carmen Basilio and Billy Backus, held championship belts in the middleweight and welterweight divisions respectively.